Multiwoven/.github/profile/README.md

 ##

-Multiwoven is an open-source reverse ETL platform for data teams.
-It is your ultimate solution for seamless data sync from warehouse to any business application.
+Multiwoven is an open-source reverse ETL platform for modern data teams.
+Multiwoven makes data segmentation, sync and activation both easy and fully secure.

 👉 Clean and intuitive UI for building complex data pipelines.

-👉 Connect to any data warehouse like Snowflake, Redshift, BigQuery, Databricks, etc.
+👉 Connect to any datawarehouse like Snowflake, Redshift, BigQuery, Databricks.

-👉 Hundreds of integrations with tools like Salesforce, Braze, Klaviyo, Facebook Ads, etc.
+👉 Rapidly growing number of integrations with business tools like Salesforce, Braze, Slack  Klaviyo, Facebook Ads, etc.

 👉 Seamless data modeling with SQL, visual builders, or dbt.